awslabs/graphstorm/docs/source/graph-construction/gs-processing/index.rst

 Beyond single-machine graph construction, distributed graph construction offers enhanced scalability and efficiency.
-This process involves two main steps: GraphStorm Distributed Data Processing (GSProcessing) and GraphStorm Distributed Data Partitioning (GPartition), the latter of which will be released soon.
+This process involves two main steps: GraphStorm Distributed Data Processing (GSProcessing) and GraphStorm Distributed Data Partitioning (GPartition).
+The documentations of GPartition will be released soon.

 The following sections provide guidance on doing distributed graph construction.
 The first section details the execution environment setup for GSProcessing.